bluewitch/dwulf-manifesto/Code_Languages.md

 // sort
 // reduce
 ```
+## Callbacks
+Callbacks where the first software mechinism to progam the event loop needs to callback when the work is done.

+The event loop is one (and only one), thread of a processing mechanism.

 ## Promises
 Promises, are a step up and out of the callback hell of callbacks.
 A more elegant way of handling return variable  parameters and errors.
 Mostly with the use of .then(),